SFU community frequently asked questions about COVID-19

 To support planning for loosening and restricting on-campus activity surrounding COVID-19, SFU has developed a COVID-19 Impact Scale.
 The COVID-19 Impact Scale outlines at a high level what university activities will be allowed/can be expected as SFU moves through different recovery phases (extreme, high, moderate and low risk).
 As the risk level drops, additional activities may be permitted on campus.

-The majority of faculty and staff continue to work remotely over the summer.
+The majority of faculty and staff continue to work remotely.
 Researchers who require on-campus resources are resuming some on-campus research, based on an established approval process, with safety plans in place and factoring in staffing considerations.

 The ability to hold in-person meetings/events with six or more people is determined by the SFU COVID-19 Impact Scale.
 When the Impact Scale is Extreme, in-person meetings/events are not allowed.
 When the COVID-19 Impact Scale is High or Moderate, approvals may be required.
 Read the Guidance and Application for In-Person Meetings and Events at SFU to learn more.